 White Bear Lake: Ski Otter Waterski Show

 Also in White Bear Lake, Ski Otter’s Water Ski Team puts on a free show most Sundays all summer long at 6pm at Little Goose Lake.
-Carrie’s cousin skis with the club and her uncle drives the boat, so you might see her at one of these events this summer.
+PYD’s cousin skis with the club and her uncle drives the boat, so you might see her at one of these events this summer.

 Brooklyn Park: Movies in the Park